neumino/neumino.github.io/movies.md

-### The Rocky Horror Picture Show: Let&#39;s Do the Time Warp Again
+### Rings
-*Released on 2016-10-20, vote average 5.9*
+*Released on 2016-10-27, vote average 8.4*

-A straitlaced, square couple, seeking shelter from a storm, find themselves in the castle of a transsexual alien mad scientist intent on creating a buff bodybuilder.
+The film revolves around the events that took place before The Ring.
+It tells the story of the years before the video tape came to be and the beginning of how Samara&#39;s terror began.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/outmDIi29Bo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/mQXhV4PQl3I?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>